 This printer is very bare bones in ease of use features.
 It has the “clean tank” feature, which is great to have, but other than that nothing to really help you out.
 Elegoo is also not doing you any favours with their “test print” and gives you no help with dialling in the printer.

 You have to find other sources of information, and while they are readily available (and some are great), if you want help straight from the manufacturer, Elegoo is not the place.
-I would look at something like the Prusa resin printers if you are looking for handholding and great support directly from the manufacturer.
+I would look at something like the Prusa resin printer if you are looking for handholding and great support directly from the manufacturer.

 Build Plate of the Mars 3 Pro and levelling